gregroe/APIM-CUSTOMROLES/README.md

 One Group of api developers can control their own APIs and Products without other teams accidently deleting or changing

 Everyone can see all other products and APIs in the APIM Service but only those with correct access can make changes to their own APIs and Products

+CustomRole-API.ps1    script to create custom role for an individual api

+CustomRole-Product.pst script to creat  custom role for a product